Meg (Hercules): Characterization and themes

 Meg resents being referred to as a damsel in distress, particularly by Hercules when they first meet.
 Uninterested in and opposed to the idea of love, the character is cynical towards the idea of new romantic relationships due to suffering from a broken heart as a result of past failed relationships, being one of the few Disney heroines to have had their heart broken prior to meeting their true love.
 At the same time, love complicates Meg's motivations, affecting choices she makes both about herself and others.
 The San Francisco Chronicle's Peter Stack wrote that Meg appears to be "as world-weary as a downtown barfly".
 Hercules must ultimately prove himself a hero by earning Meg's love.
 According to Bustle's Tracy Dye, Meg "only used her feminine wiles as a guise to pay her dues to evil Hades".
 PopSugar's Stacey Nguyen considers Meg one of the studio's most sexually confident characters.
 According to Shoshana Kessock of Tor.com, Meg is an example "of some creative editing ... where [she finds her] particular power in the films: through blatant uses of sexuality."
-Meg is depicted sexualizing herself to use her sexuality as a weapon unlike Jasmine, Pocahontas and Esmeralda, who instead are sexualized by the men around them.
 Meanwhile, Meg also undergoes character development, slowly opening up to and sacrificing herself for Hercules.
 Identifying Meg as "a stronger and more complex female character ... than the typical Disney princess".
 Booker considers Hercules' decision to sacrifice immortality to be with Meg as a "progressive twist" in which the hero sacrifices something important to be with his love interest, as opposed to the woman sacrificing.